aysenur-aydin/aysenur-aydin/README.md

 ![aysenur-aydin](https://komarev.com/ghpvc/?username=aysenur-aydin&color=green)
 - 👋 Hi, I’m Ayşenur !
 - 👀 I'm improving my skills and knowledge as a front-end developer.
-- 🌱 I’m currently learning <strong>Javascript and frameworks</strong> related with Front-End technologies
+- 🌱 I'm deepening my knowledge of various front-end technologies while also continuing to explore React.
 - 📫 How to reach me --> <a>aydin.aysenur016@gmail.com</a>

 -----------